lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 Sometimes a membership council is necessary for a member who is living away from home temporarily.
 For example, a council may be needed for a student or a member in the military.
 The bishop where the member temporarily lives can provide counsel and support.
 However, he should not hold a membership council unless the membership record is in his unit and he has counseled with the bishop of the home ward.

 Sometimes a missionary commits a serious sin in the mission field that is not revealed until after he or she is released.
 The bishop and stake president confer about which of them should hold the membership council.
 One of them confers with the former mission president before holding it.

+32.10

+## Procedures for Membership Councils

+32.10.1

+### Give Notice and Prepare for the Council

 The bishop or stake president gives a member written notice of a membership council that will be held in his or her behalf.
 He signs the letter.
 It includes the following information: